-Short-term Other (short or long-term) Assets • De-risking of the asset portfolio by changing portfolio composition, e.g. between equity and debt assets, moving towards higher-rated assets Applying hedging strategies • Change in the strategic asset allocation, e.g. reassessing the geographic location of investments in real estate assets Divestment of certain types of assets Liabilities • Adjustments to underwriting strategies for non- life products by pricing adjustments and contractual features such as coverage limits or exclusions Strategic underwriting decisions for non-life products, such as stopping underwriting coverage of specific risks (e.g. cyber, natcat, health) • Adjustments to the underwriting strategy for life products, e.g. a shift towards unit-linked and index-linked business Reducing exposure to insurance liability Adjustments to product offerings Capital (and profitability) • • Retention of profits e.g. earnings to shareholders Reduction of discretionary benefits embedded in specific life product portfolios Issuance of subordinated debt according to the capital management policy of the insurer • Recapitalisation Cost reduction Solvency • Adjustment of risk-transfer strategies, i.e. reinsurance agreements • Own Risk Solvency Assessment complex.
+Short-term Other (short or long-term) Assets De-risking of the asset portfolio by changing portfolio composition, e.g. between equity and debt assets, moving towards higher-rated assets Applying hedging strategies Change in the strategic asset allocation, e.g. reassessing the geographic location of investments in real estate assets Divestment of certain types of assets Liabilities Adjustments to underwriting strategies for non- life products by pricing adjustments and contractual features such as coverage limits of exclusions Strategic underwriting decisions for non-life products, such as stopping underwriting coverage of specific risks (e.g. cyber, natcat, health) life products, e.g. a shift towards unit-linked Capital (and profitability) Retention of profits e.g. earnings to shareholders Reduction of discretionary benefits embedded in specific life product portfolios Issuance of subordinated debt according to the capital management policy of the insurer RecapitalisationCost reduction Solvency Adjustment of risk-transfer strategies, i.e. reinsurance agreements Own Risk Solvency Assessment complex.
 From a technical perspective, prescribing specific going-concern assumptions, such as defining specific limits on asset allocations, requires specific adjustments to the stochastic valuation and risk models of insurers even if these are not necessarily designed for such applications.